gerda-meleschkin/slowlab/README.md

 <br>

 ## Future development opportunities
-- cooking experiment with the oven & measure the temperature inside & outside of the oven at the same time.
+- Experiment Cooking with the oven & measure the temperature inside & outside of the oven at the same time.
-- Instagramm Slow Lab
+- Iterate on the design to generate the maximum heat

-- Website Slow Lab
+*You can find more low-tech experiments on our Instagram account (@slowlab.bcn) and soon on our website.*

 <br>